Textbook Information is available through Loras College Barnes and Noble Bookstore

 Undergraduate Courses

 Participation in the May term is generally limited to Loras College students who are enrolled in a degree program.
-Students who are attending another college who wish to enroll in a May term course must receive permission from the Loras Associate Vice President for Academic Affairs.
-As part of this process, the student must submit an official transcript.
+Students who are attending another college who wish to enroll in a May term course must receive permission from associate provost.
+At part of this process, the student must submit an official transcript.
 Non-Loras students participating in a May term course will be charged the current part-time student tuition rate and all fees associated with the course.

 A special student who is pursuing coursework beyond the bachelor’s degree has no restrictions on the number of credits in which he/she may enroll.
 A special student should contact the Financial Planning Office concerning financial aid options